katholiek-onderwijs-vlaanderen/sri4node/README.md

 When creating or updating a regular resource a database row is updated/inserted by doing this :

-1. Check if you have permission by executing all registered functions in the mapping (*secure*).
+1. Check if you have permission by executing all registered *secure* functions.
 2. Perform schema validation on the incoming resource.
 3. Execute *validate* functions.
 4. Convert the JSON document into a simple key-value object.
 Keys map 1:1 with database columns.
 All incoming values are passed through the *onwrite*/*oninsert* function for conversion, if defined.
 By default references to other resources (relative links in the JSON document) are reduced to foreign keys (GUIDs) in the database.